 Building, Demolition and Mechanical Permits

 Most building projects require some type of permit, so it is important to contact the Building Department prior to starting your project.
-Those projects that require a permit, and are started without one, will be halted!
-You will be subject to normal permit fees in addition to civil fines/penalties and inspection costs.
+Those projects that require a permit, and are started without one, will be stopped!
+Stop work orders are subject to normal permit fees in addition to civil fines/penalties and inspection costs.

-Permit applications are accepted if the applicant's paperwork is complete and demonstrates that the proposed construction complies with all current local, state and federal laws.
+Permit applications must be complete and demonstrate that the proposed construction complies with all current local, state and federal laws.

 Permits are valid for one year from the date of issuance.

 Working Hours: Monday through Friday, 7am - 6pm